sdhaduk/LLM-From-Scratch/README.md

 ![lr](https://github.com/user-attachments/assets/8e0c8ba8-7019-4bbd-b6e9-f8167f7d69e8)

 The linear increase in learning rate is due to the linear warm up rate for the first 10% of steps, after which cosine decay kicks in and the learning rate decays until it hits the assigned minimum.

+### Perplexity
+We use the wikitext2 dataset to calculate the perplexity of the model, this dataset is commonly used to evaluate perplexity of LLMs after pretraining.

+The perplexity of our pretrained model was 3485.89

+This extremely high perplexity of our model is a clear sign that it was not trained on enough text data, as the original GPT2-small was trained on 40GB of data, while ours was only trained on 5GB.
+The quality of the data also factors into this as the raw text data from Project Gutenberg is variable, some texts being low quality while others are high quality.